Prepare for Placement Testing

 All General Education courses require students to complete the modules or be exempt from reading.
 Most non-General Education courses require students to complete the reading courses or score 79 or higher on the placement test, which indicates that reading remediation is not necessary.
 See the college catalog or an adviser for details.

-The English course placement is based on the Accuplacer sentence skill score and reading ability.
-If the sentence skills test results are not decisive, students will supply a writing sample.
+The English placement is based on the Accuplacer sentence skill score and reading ability.
+If the sentence skills test results are not decisive, students will need to provide a writing sample.

 For the sample, students are allowed 45 minutes to write an essay based on a choice of prompts.
 Typing is permitted, but spell-check and grammar-check are not allowed.